SaiVishwa021/Driver-Drowsiness-detection-using-Mediapipe/README.md

 # Driver-Drowsiness-detection-using-Mediapipe

+Driving for extended periods can be tiresome and lead to drowsiness, increasing the risk of nodding off.
+To tackle this issue, we'll develop a drowsy driver detection system using Python, leveraging Mediapipe's Face Mesh solution and the Eye Aspect Ratio formula.
+Our objective is to build a reliable application that can detect when a driver's eyes remain closed for an extended duration, providing timely alerts to prevent potential accidents.

 Leveraging the power of MediaPipe, I have developed a sophisticated system that accurately identifies signs of drowsiness in drivers in real-time.